Terabit-Ethernet/NetChannel/README.md

     ./fig6a6b-nc-client.sh
     ```

    On the Server side: the throughput will be shown after 60s.
 Type `sudo killall server` to stop the server application.

- 2. Figure 6c (network processing parallelism experiment),
+ 2. **Figure 6c** (network processing parallelism):

-    For the normal read/write syscall experiment,

-    On the server side:
+    On the Server side:

     ```
     sudo ./run_np.sh